 When booking flights, it's common practice to default to the same old website, for convenience sake, or due to the belief that all search engines return the same results.
 While there's nothing wrong with using Kayak, it's worth knowing about other useful sites and the situations when they may come in handy.
 Here are a few to keep in mind.

-For Booking a Flight, Quick
+Book a Flight, Quick

 Google's streamlined interface returns flight results at speeds you've come to expect from the search giant, which is to say, faster than most, if not all, traditional aggregators.
 When time is of the essence, the ability to quickly conduct searches for multiple city trips, compare alternate dates (and even destinations) using a variety of uncluttered infographics, and filter results according to price, stops, airline, time, and connecting airports is priceless.

-For Booking a Flight On the Cheap
+Book a Flight on the Cheap

 Momondo has many of the same pricing tools as Google Flights.
 Though it runs considerably slower, it frequently returns cheaper flights.
 (Google Flights often displays cheaper tickets that can only be booked through travel agents, who charge additional fees.)
 Busy interface aside, Momondo's powerful analytic features and rental car booking capabilities (which Google lacks) make the website a great tool for finding the best deals.

-For Deciding When to Travel Next
+Decide When to Travel

 Google Flight Explorer